karuneshpalekar/ElectricVehicleExpertSystem/README.md

 # ElectricVehicleExpertSystem

 This system makes use of PyKnow Library for implementing Expert System.
-The repo can be found here : https://github.com/buguroo/pyknow.The documentation along with examples for the library can be found here : https://github.com/buguroo/pyknow/tree/develop/docs
+The repo can be found here : https://github.com/buguroo/pyknow.
+The documentation along with examples for the library can be found here : https://github.com/buguroo/pyknow/tree/develop/docs

 To run the above script (Tested on both Colab as well as on system) :